 When Oscar II visited Söndrum in 1899 after hunting in Fammarp, he was in a bad mood.
 Instead of the union flag, which the king had expected, a red flag was flying at the community hall.
 He refused the offered refreshments and showed no interest at all in the work at the stone quarry.

 There is also a king stone in Halmstad City.
-This one is an artwork depicting the meeting between Gustav II Adolf, king of Sweden, and Christian IV, king of Denmark.
+This one is an artwork depicting the meeting between Gustav II Adolf, king of Sweden, and Kristian IV, king of Denmark.
 It was created by Edvin Öhrström.

 At the end of the 18th century, Tjuvahålan (which could be translated as “thief hole”) became a landing place for smugglers.
 In 1850, the Carlsberg farmstead was built on the crest of Tjuvahålan.
 Twenty years later, a customs station was set up here and the crown’s officers moved in.
 The site was decommissioned from the 1920s onwards and demolished in 1979.
 Since the start of the 20th century, Tjuvahålan has been a popular bay for bathing.

 St. Olof’s Chapel and its bell tower can be glimpsed from Prince Bertil’s trail.
 This beautiful wooden edifice was initially the parish church of Lidhult in Småland.
 However, it was dismantled in 1879 and its parts sent to all corners of the world.
 Through the outstanding detective work of Erik Salvén, a county custodian of antiquities, most of these parts were recovered and the chapel has been at its present site since 1950.
 In the summer, there is a café here and concerts are held.
 Please refer to our events calendar to see if there are any upcoming concerts.